Working papers and unpublished versions of articles

 “Choice-theoretic Solutions for Strategic Form Games” (2014) with Michel Le Breton.
 This is the continuation of an old project with Michel Le Breton in which we assume common knowledge of players’ choice sets, rather than mixed strategies.
 The approach allows for probability-free theories of how players resolve strategic uncertainty and generalizes known results for rationalizable strategies.
 Here is a working paper version with additional results on choice based on pessimistic conjectures.

 “The State of Nature as a Spatial Contest” (2014) I model the state of nature as a spatial contest, in which the final outcome is a deterministic and continuous function of individual effort levels.
 I establish existence and uniqueness of equilibrium, I characterize the equilibrium of the game, and I perform comparative statics on the cost of effort and risk aversion of the players.
+This paper evolved into "Lobbying as a Multidimensional Tug of War," with Jacque Gao.

 “Value Restriction, Median Voters, and the Core” (2013) I extend results on value restriction to general voting rules and synthesize forms of median voter theorems and representative voter theorems.
 For a more general analysis of social rationality, see “Preference Exclusions for Social Rationality,” Social Choice and Welfare, 46: 93--118.